 Curacao

-Any adventure in search for a gay friendly island of the Caribbean should take you to the southern self-governed Dutch island of Curacao.
-Unlike a lot of its close neighbors, Curacao goes beyond being simply tolerant and is swiftly becoming a favored gay holiday destination.
-The Netherlands has a reputation for being open and inclusive and this mentality extends to its islands.
+Any adventure in search of a gay-friendly island in the Caribbean should take you to the southern self-governed Dutch island of Curacao.
+Unlike many of its close neighbors, Curacao goes beyond being simply tolerant and is swiftly becoming a favored gay holiday destination.
+The Netherlands has a reputation for being open and inclusive, and this mentality extends to its islands.
 Curacao is a melting pot of over 55 different cultures, proving all are welcome.
-It even has the most hotels and attractions with IGLTA memberships in all the Caribbean.
+It even has the most hotels, resorts, and attractions with IGLTA memberships in all the Caribbean.
+For resorts, there's the all-inclusive boutique Zoetry Curacao Resort & Spa near Willemstad or the Dreams Resort, Spa, and Casino.
+For hotels, the Avila Beach Hotel stands out among the many, but there are plenty of others to choose from – just keep an eye out for that IGLTA stamp of approval.

 St. Croix

-Amongst the US Virgin Islands lies the often-overlooked paradise of St. Croix.
-Less busy than some of the other islands, it is devoid of traffic leaving you free to bask in the perfection of its beaches and swim in their crystal waters, without the tourist crowds of the bigger islands.
-It boasts unique claims to fame like Point Udall – the easternmost point of the US – and Buck Island Reef underwater national park – yes really, underwater, with an underwater path to snorkel or scuba dive though that is teeming with turtles and other marine life.
-St. Croix even has two of its own bioluminescent bays akin to the ones on Puerto Rico but with fewer tourists.
-Then there's the Cruzam Rum Distillery – be sure to line your stomach before a trip there!
+Among the US Virgin Islands lies the often-overlooked paradise of St. Croix.
+Less busy than some of the other islands, it is devoid of traffic, leaving you free to bask in the perfection of its beaches and swim in their crystal waters without the tourist crowds of the bigger islands.
+It boasts unique claims to fame like Point Udall – the easternmost point of the US – and Buck Island Reef underwater national park – yes, really, underwater – with an underwater path to snorkel or scuba dive through that is teeming with turtles and other marine life.
+St. Croix even has two of its own bioluminescent bays akin to the ones in Puerto Rico but with fewer tourists.
+Then there's the Cruzan Rum Distillery – be sure to line your stomach before a trip there!

 Image Credit: Ancientt/ Pixabay